 Step 6: the candidate receives the offer.

-COMING SOON: what to do if the candidate declines our offer
+Reference here on what to do if a candidate declines our offer.

 After the candidate formally signs the offer letter via DocuSign, the Recruiter takes the following steps to onboard the new Teammate:

 Step 1: via Greenhouse, the Recruiter sends a welcome email to the candidate by selecting the